 Size: 225,000 SF

 Platt Technical High School

-The $78 million major renovation of Platt Technical High School is part of a statewide technical school Capital Improvement Plan initiated in 2014, which promotes a healthy and safe school environment, provides state-of-the-art facilities and equipment, and responds to Connecticut’s industry needs while addressing projected student demand.
-The existing school is currently situated on a 50+-acre campus and was originally constructed in the 1970s with limited upgrades thereafter.
+The existing Platt Technical High School was built in 1974 on a 50 acre site with limited upgrades thereafter.
+The new replacement facility is part of a statewide technical school Capital Improvement Plan initiated in 2014.
+The program promotes a healthy and safe school environment, provides state-of-the-art facilities and equipment, and responds to Connecticut’s industry needs while addressing projected student demand and changing educational trends.

 The 225,000 SF school was constructed adjacent to the existing occupied building within the state-owned parcel.
 The design includes classrooms, chemistry and physics labs, vocational training areas, food prep and service areas, gymnasium, auditorium, media center and administrative offices.
 Project site includes driveways, parking lots, utility relocations, sidewalks.